urbit/tlon.io/content/dev/dev-guide.md

     |commit %hello
     |install our %hello
     ```
-  - You'll see `docket: awaiting manual glob for %hello desk` this is because our `desk.docket-0` files includes a `%glob-ames` clause which specifies our ship as the source, so it's waiting for us to upload the glob.
+  - You'll see `docket: awaiting manual glob for %hello desk`.
+This is because our `desk.docket-0` file includes a `%glob-ames` clause that specifies our ship as the source, so it's waiting for us to upload the glob.
 - Open a browser and navigate to `http://localhost:80`.
 To get the login code, enter `+code` into the dojo prompt for your ship.
 For fake `~zod`s, the code is always `lidlut-tabwed-pillex-ridrup`.
 You'll see our tile, but it says installing with a spinner due to the missing glob.
 - **Note**: Why are we using globs to hold separate files instead of copying everything into Clay?
   - We do this as a current VM memory limits work around.
 Large minimized JS blobs in Clay can't be reduced because each one is a single line and unique.
 This means Clay will grow in size with every JavaScript file permenantly.
 We decided to have the JS remembered by the userspace application instead of writing to clay.